durbanlegend/thag_rs/README.md

 ## Overview

 `rs-script` is a simple and serious script runner and REPL for Rust expressions, snippets, and programs.
 This tool allows you to quickly run and test Rust code from the command line for rapid prototyping and learning.
-It is intended to handle cases that are beyond the scope of the Rust playground.
+It is intended to handle cases that are beyond the scope of the Rust playground, and dare I say of your average script runner.

-`rs-script` is Cargo-based.
+`rs-script` is Cargo-based and prefers tools like syn and quote over string operations to ensure correctness.
 It attempts to handle any valid Rust program, snippet or expression.
-It will usually manage to generate a dedicated Cargo.toml for this script from "use" statements in your code, or for speed and precision you can embed your own in a /*[toml] */ block at the start of the script, as shown in numerous examples.
+It will usually manage to generate a dedicated Cargo.toml for this script from "use" statements in your code, although for speed and precision it is recommended that you embed your own in a /*[toml] */ block at the start of the script, as shown in numerous examples.

 `rs-script` aims to be as comprehensive as possible without sacrificing speed and simplicity.
 It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although this behaviour may be overridden.
 For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 Macbook Air.